pavan-kumar-s/tpp/ICLR.md

 In BrowseNet, the retrieval over the knowledge graph during multi-hop questions follows a principled graph traversal guided by the decomposed query-subgraph.
 For non-initiator nodes in the query-subgraph, we consider all combinations of candidates retrieved from predecessor nodes and gather their neighbors as the candidate corpus for the next retrieval step.
 From this expanded candidate set, we score chunks semantically relative to the current subquery and select the top-k scoring subgraphs.
 This scoring and selection over multiple candidate subgraphs resembles a beam search that maintains a fixed-width set of best subgraph paths as retrieval proceeds along the query-subgraph in topological order.
 Thus, while the traversal is not beam search in the classic sequence generation sense, it analogously explores multiple hypotheses (candidate subgraphs) at each step, pruning them according to a scoring function to efficiently focus retrieval on promising reasoning paths.

-**Action:** We will clarify this analogy to beam search in the paper and explicitly describe the candidate combination, scoring, and pruning process during subgraph retrieval to improve reader understanding.
+**Action:** We will clarify this analogy to beam search in the paper and explicitly describe the candidate combination, scoring, and pruning process during subgraph retrieval with a figure in appendix to improve reader understanding.

 # Reviewer oVjo: